illsk1lls/PXEServer/README.md

 This is a work in progress and proof of concept.. please don't take it too seriously ;P<br>
 NOTE: If the program is forcibly closed while the Http background job is running, the background process will remain open,<br>
-for now either restart the server and close it properly, or close any running background powershell processes using task manager<br>
+for now either restart the server and close it properly, or manually close the background powershell processes using task manager<br>

 Stability updates and fixes coming soon.
 And any help is appreciated/welcomed.